-The Hunter Over Fences class is designed to test the animal and rider over a course of obstacles such as are found in the hunt field.
-The judge will consider manners, way of going, and style of jumping.
+The Hunter Over Fences class is designed to test the animal and rider over a course of obstacles like those found in the hunt field.
+The judge considers manners, way of going, and style of jumping.
 The animal is judged on its ability to move smoothly through a course of jumps with even striding.
-Judges will emphasize safe jumping and fault any breaks in the rhythm of striding caused by jumping from a spot too close or too far away from the fences or jumping too high.
+Judges emphasize safe jumping and fault any breaks in the rhythm of striding caused by jumping from a spot too close or too far away from the fences or jumping too high.
 Horses should meet the fences squarely, jump the center of the fences, fold the knees and arch the back.

 - 1. Refer to Hunter type tack and attire.

-- 2. Optional: Standing Martingale ONLY
+- 2. Optional: Standing Martingale ONLY.

-- 3. Prohibited: Draw reins, rubber reins, dropped or figure 8 nose band, protective leg wraps or boots.
+- Prohibited: Draw reins, rubber reins, dropped or figure eight nose band, protective leg wraps or boots.